Ready to be seen? Book a real appointment time online, 24/7 — Howell or Bloomfield Township. Prompt openings are usually available.

 When your toes start drifting apart from each other — especially the second and third toes — it is rarely cosmetic.
 More often it points to a structural cause — most commonly a plantar plate tear at the 2nd or 3rd toe, with a Morton’s neuroma the next most common driver.

 You’re in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what why your toes are separating means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Book online or call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.

 Toes that drift apart or separate are usually a sign of something developing underneath: a ligament strain that lets the toes splay, swelling between the toes (such as a Morton neuroma or a ganglion cyst), an early bunion shifting the alignment, or arthritis.
 Below we cover the most common causes and how a podiatrist tells them apart.
-Call (810) 206-1402.
+Call (810) 206-1402 or book online.

 The 7 Causes of Separating Toes (and How to Tell Which One You Have)